[pan-tag-roo-el, -uh l, pan-tuh-groo-uh l; French pahn-ta-gry-el]

 Rabelais wrote Gargantua here, in this city devoted to the most Pantagruelian of pleasures.The Queen of the French Kitchen

-All he says of the pantagruelian herb, though he amply developed it for himself, is taken from Pliny's chapter on flax.
+All he says of the Pantagruelian herb, though he amply developed it for himself, is taken from Pliny's chapter on flax.

-To the heathen philosopher succeeded a pack of Capuchins, monks who forbid us the use of beans, that is, pantagruelian books.
+To the heathen philosopher succeeded a pack of Capuchins, monks who forbid us the use of beans, that is, Pantagruelian books.

 The father of the new one was a great gormandizer of Pantagruelian dimensions.